cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 #### Cinchy.terraform repository structure - AWS

 If deploying on AWS: Within the Terraform > AWS directory, a new folder named **eks_cluster** is created.
-Nested within that is a subdirectory with the same name as the newly created cluster.
+Nested within that's a subdirectory with the same name as the newly created cluster.

 To perform terraform operations, **the cluster directory must be the working directory during execution.
 This applies to everything within step 4 of this guide.**

 #### Cinchy.terraform repository structure - Azure

 If deploying on Azure: Within the Terraform > Azure directory, a new folder named **aks_cluster** is created.
-Nested within that is a subdirectory with the same name as the newly created cluster.
+Nested within that's a subdirectory with the same name as the newly created cluster.

 To perform terraform operations, **the cluster directory must be the working directory during execution.**

 ### Cloud provider authentication

-1. Launch a shell/terminal with the working directory set to the cluster directory within the cinchy.terraform repo.
+1. Launch a shell/terminal with the working directory set to the cluster directory within the **cinchy.terraform** repository.

 2. **If you are using AWS,** run the following commands to authenticate the session: